bradduthie/blog/_posts/2017-04-26-unified-theory-of-evolution.md

 within biology though, there seems to be scope for further conceptual unification, particularly between evolution and ecology.
-Extensions of the Price equation allow for selection across different levels of biological organisation and different classes within a population (e.g., Heisler and Damuth 1987; Grafen 2015b; Rankin et al. 2015; Queller 2017).
+Extensions of the Price equation allow for selection across different levels of biological organisation and different classes within a population (Heisler and Damuth 1987; Grafen 2015b; Rankin et al. 2015; Queller 2017).
 Entities in the Price equation might therefore represent individuals grouped according to class or species, with fitness (*w*) defined by individual or group reproductive value (Williams 1966; Grafen